 One category of intermediaries that European policymakers have often tried to actively promote is venture capital (VC) funds.
 The development of VCs is seen as desirable because it is associated with high-growth technical innovators.
 However, the record of policies aimed at stimulating VC development through provision of public money, either in the form of public VCs or co-investment of public funds with private-sector VCs, is not compelling.
 The main reason is that the control mechanisms that are inherent in any use of public funding easily enter into conflict with the highrisk, high-return logic of VC investment, including the way VC investments are chosen, and even more so the way they might be discontinued when the company receiving investment is not sufficiently successful.
-In addition, the injection of significant amounts of public money into comparatively small VC markets in individual member states has often led to market and price distortions which have ended up penalising rather than helping the most innovation-oriented VCs.
+In addition, the injection of significant amounts of public money into comparatively small VC markets in individual Member States has often led to market and price distortions which have ended up penalizing rather than helping the most innovation-oriented VCs.
 Thus, the EU should refrain from throwing public money at the VC market, including though the European Investment Fund (EIF).
 The best way to encourage a vibrant European VC industry is to work on their investment environment rather than interfere directly with their activity.
 Our proposals, below, should contribute to such an approach, because they focus on the framework conditions in which capital markets can develop.

-EU-level regulatory implementation and enforcement.
-Overwhelming evidence from market participants suggests that the current regime of national implementation and enforcement of even the most-harmonised EU regulations results in diverging practices and market fragmentation.
-Companies and investors cannot simply transpose their experience of regulations in one member state to another, and need country-specific legal advice in each member state.
-In a recent survey, investors cited the complexity of such differences and the discrepancies in rules (resulting from national rules and from gold-plating of EU laws) as the two most important barriers to investment in the EU29.
+Thirdly, the EU should envisage institutional changes to achieve more consistent and better regulatory implementation and enforcement.
+Overwhelming evidence from market participants suggests that the current regime of national implementation and enforcement of even the most-harmonized EU regulations results in diverging practices and market fragmentation.
+Companies and investors cannot simply transpose their experience of regulations in one Member State to another, and need country-specific legal advice in each Member State.
+In a 2015 survey, investors cited the complexity of such differences and the discrepancies between rules (resulting from national rules and from gold-plating of EU laws) as the two most important barriers to investment in the EU.
 The creation of the European Securities and Markets Authority (ESMA) in 2011 provides an existing infrastructure for the implementation and enforcement of EU legislation in a consistent manner, but ESMA needs to be further empowered to act as an effective regulator rather than a weak coordination mechanism.
-The chairman of ESMA recently noted that "Given the breadth and complexity of the single rulebook, regulators need to make many choices regarding their supervision, including the interpretation of the rules and the intensity of supervision.
-Diversity in these choices will have the result that the single rulebook will not in fact be seen as such by investors and market participants"30.
-An EU Court of Justice ruling in 2014 provided additional legal security on the granting of authority to ESMA on matters of capital markets regulation31 and ESMA is already the sole supervisor for certain categories of capital market participants, including credit rating agencies and trade repositories.
+In the early stages of the CMU debate, the chairman of ESMA noted that 'Given the breadth and complexity of the single rulebook, regulators need to make many choices regarding their supervision, including the interpretation of the rules and the intensity of supervision.
+Diversity in these choices will have the result that the single rulebook will not in fact be seen as such by investors and market participants.'34 An EU Court of Justice ruling in 2014 provided additional legal security on the granting of authority to ESMA on matters of capital markets regulation and ESMA is already the sole supervisor for certain categories of capital market participants, including credit rating agencies and trade repositories.